-Investments consist of three certificates of deposit at United Consumers Credit Union in varying amounts with maturity periods extending up to 24 months.
-The maturity dates of these investments are February 17, 2015 and were automatically renewed at that time.
+In 2015, Investments consisted of three certificates of deposit at United Consumers Credit Union in varying amounts with maturity periods extending up to 24 months.
+The maturity dates of these investments are February 17, 2016.
 The investments are recorded at fair value and the interest earned on each investment is rolled back into the certificate of deposit at the maturity date.
-The total amount of certificates of deposit at December 31, 2014 and 2013 was \$85,407 and \$84,727, respectively.
+In 2016, these monies were transferred to a mutual fund account which is managed by a professional investment advisor.